vercel/next.js/docs/advanced-features/measuring-performance.md

 ## Sending results to 3rd party analytics

-With the relay function, you can send any of results to an 3rd party analytics endpoint to measure and track real user performance on your site.
+With the relay function, you can send results to a 3rd party analytics endpoint to measure and track real user performance on your site.
 For example:

 ```js